aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xml-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to XLTM in C++ Applications" h2="Convert XML to XLTM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+XML (Extensible Markup Language) is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
+It is used for storing and transporting data.
+XLTM (Excel Macro-Enabled Template) is a file format used by Microsoft Excel that allows users to save their workbooks with macros enabled.
+Converting XML to XLTM is beneficial as it allows users to save their workbooks with macros enabled, which can be used to automate tasks and improve productivity.

-Converting XML to XLTM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTM.
+<h2>How Aspose.Total Helps for XML to XLTM Conversion</h2>

+Aspose.Total for C++ is a file format automation library that makes it easy to convert XML to XLTM in C++.
+It is a two-step process.
+In the first step, you can export XML to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLTM.
+Aspose.Total for C++ provides a comprehensive set of APIs that make it easy to convert XML to XLTM in C++.
+It also offers a wide range of features such as support for various file formats, support for various programming languages, and support for various operating systems.
+Aspose.Total for C++ is a powerful and reliable file format automation library that makes it easy to convert XML to XLTM in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}